opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 ### 5. Have Fun!

 You should now have working localised routing set up!
-Try visiting `/de` or whatever languages you have configured.
+Try visiting `/de` or whatever language you have configured.

 Using messages works by importing them from `@/paraglide/messages.js`.